supawich-flow/not-so-basic-english-quiz/README.md

 ## How to Use

 1. Start the quiz and answer each question.
 2. Select an answer before moving to the next question — no skipping allowed!
+3. To change your answer, just click the selected choice again to cancel it, then pick a new answer.
-3. At the end, check your score and see what hilarious level you achieved.
+4. At the end, check your score and see what hilarious level you achieved.
-4. Feel free to play again and improve your rank!
+5. Feel free to play again and improve your rank!

 ## Levels